deividfoggi/graph-change-notifications/README.md

 To deploy the Azure Functions to Azure, Open Azure extension > Workspace > right click on Local Project folder > Deploy to Azure.

 Re-run the scenariosn but now using function endpoint to create the subscription.
+You can use the page Monitoring > Log stream in the Function App to see the log when the notification is received by Event Hubs trigger.

 ## License